pesho-ivanov/martinus.github.io/_drafts/2022-08-27-hashmap-bench-01.md

 : Lookup is reasonably fast, and memory usage is ok.
 If you need multiple indices for the same data this is the most user friendly choice.

 The Bad
-: Copying the map is really slow - 100 times slower than `ankerl::unordered_dense::map`.
+: Copying the map is really slow - a whopping 100 (hundred) times slower than `ankerl::unordered_dense::map`.

 About
 : Website: [https://www.boost.org/doc/libs/1_80_0/libs/multi_index/doc/index.html](https://www.boost.org/doc/libs/1_80_0/libs/multi_index/doc/index.html), Tested version: [1.80.0](https://github.com/boostorg/boost), License: `Boost Software License 1.0`